angry-tony/HELK-wiki/Installation.md

         http://localhost:8880/?token=8be5c57adc5cc4a25a1d95b56d1e46ed0d559ec67706881d
 [I 12:23:37.575 NotebookApp] 302 GET / (172.17.0.1) 5.41ms
 ```
-That tells you that the Jupyter Server is running, but it does not mean that the Jupyter Kernel has been started yet.
-Therefore, a Spark driver has not being assigned yet.
+That tells you that the Jupyter Server is running, but it does not have active kernel yet.
+Therefore, a Spark execution driver has not being assigned yet.
 Also, you will see a **302** message, and that is fine because you need to access the Jupyter web interface first and use your token.

 Open your preferred browser, go to your Jupyter Interface, and enter your Jupyter token.
-That is defined in your **HELK JUPYTER NOTEBOOK URI:** message.
+That Jupyter URL is defined in your **HELK JUPYTER NOTEBOOK URI:** message.
 It is basically your HELK's IP and port 8880

 [[https://github.com/Cyb3rWard0g/HELK/raw/master/resources/images/JUPYTER-Token.png]]